jczech/cmw2018_installation_instructions/README.md

 # 2018 Cell Modeling Workshop installation instructions

-## Jupyter (Day 1)
+## Jupyter and Anaconda (Day 1)

-To do analysis and automate workflows, we'll use Jupyter.
-To do this, we'll download Anaconda 5.1, which comes with Python and Jupyter.
+We'll use Jupyter for data analysis and automating workflows.
+The recommended and easiest way to install Jupyter is through the Anaconda Distribution.
+We'll download Anaconda 5.1, which comes with Python, Jupyter, and other packages for scientific computing.
 You can get Anaconda here:

 https://www.anaconda.com/download/